lovemasta41/kpmg-challenge/second_challenge/readme.md

 <h2>SOLUTION</h2>

-I have written this script in powershell using Az and Az.ResourceGraph Module.
+<b>I have written this script in powershell using Az and Az.ResourceGraph Module.
+I have used Managed Service Identity to login to Azure Resource Manager.</b>

     .SYNOPSIS
         A script to query metadate of an azure virtual machine.